 If you are taking part in a cycling event abroad, it is always a good idea to purchase adequate travel insurance for the full duration of your trip, in addition to liability insurance such as that provided by your British Cycling membership.

-Travel insurance for cyclists is available from a number of providers - check out our seperate advice page on travel-insurance.
-In all cases, we advise that you choose an insurance provider regulated by the Financial Services Authority (FSA).
+Travel insurance for cyclists is available from a number of providers.
+British Cycling has secured discounted rates with one leading travel insurance provider for cyclists - check out our travel insurance page for more information.
+In all cases, we advise that you choose an insurance provider regulated by the Financial Conduct Authority (FCA).
 If you are travelling as part of a team, please check with your Team Manager that proper arrangements have been made for travel insurance.

-It is important to take with you a European Health Insurance Card (EHIC) if you are travelling in Europe.
-However, please be aware that the medical cover provided by EHIC does not extend to cover the costs of all medical treatments or transportation, particularly if you need to be flown home.
-EHIC forms are available at any main Post Office and more information is available at www.ehic.org.uk
+It is important to take with you a UK Global Health Insurance Card (GHIC) or a European Health Insurance Card (EHIC) if you are travelling in Europe.
+However, please be aware that the medical cover provided by GHIC/EHIC does not extend to cover the costs of all medical treatments or transportation, particularly if you need to be flown home.
+If you have a EHIC it will be valid until the expiry date on the card.
+Once it expires, you’ll need to apply for a GHIC to replace it.
+Information on GHIC/EHIC and how to apply is available on the Government Website.

 Please note that, while not a requirement for sportives in the UK, some sportives abroad require participants to hold a Full Racing Licence.
 A Full Racing Licence can be obtained from British Cycling as an additional purchase to a Race Silver or Race Gold membership.
 Applications should be made at least 21 days before the date of departure where this is a requirement.